Pipo en de p-p-Parelridder: Production

+The script is loosely based on a 1960 TV series, Pipo en het zingende zwaard, filming took place in Spain.
+The role of Snuf, one of the two crooks, was played by Rudi Falkenhagen, age 72.
+Falkenhagen was the last survivor of the original television show and Snuf was his first big role.
+He died two years later.
+Tara Elders, who starred in a number of Theo van Gogh movies, plays the part of the titular character's lady lover.

+Reception

+Box office

 The movie cost about €3.5 million to make.
 It brought in €692,665 in 2003 and €815,120 in 2004.

-Sequel
+Canceled Sequel

 In 2007, rumors circulated that a second Pipo film was to be made, Pipo & Het Geheim Van De Barkini Driehoek, written by Meuldijk and directed by Lagestee, with Joep Dorre returning as Pipo.
 The Indian Klukkluk, notably absent from Pipo en de p-p-Parelridder, was to make his return.
-The movie, according to Meuldijk, was to be released at the end of 2008.
+According to Meuldijk, the film was set to be released at the end of 2008.
 However, Meuldijk died in 2007, and though a musical, Pipo en de Gestolen Stem, was produced in 2009, no movie has been released.